Warren Jeffs: Arrest, trial and convictions

-Jeffs' trial began on September 11, 2007, in St. George, Utah, with Judge James L. Shumate presiding.
+Jeffs's trial began on September 11, 2007, in St. George, Utah, with Judge James L. Shumate presiding.
 Jeffs was housed in Utah's Purgatory Correctional Facility in solitary confinement for the duration.
 At the culmination of the trial, on September 25, Jeffs was found guilty of two counts of being an accomplice to rape.
 He was sentenced to prison for ten years to life and began serving his sentence at the Utah State Prison.
-On July 27, 2010, the Utah Supreme Court, citing deficient jury instructions, reversed Jeffs' convictions and ordered a new trial.
-The court found that the trial judge should have told the jury that Jeffs could not be convicted unless he intended for Elissa's husband to engage in nonconsensual sex with her.
+On July 27, 2010, the Utah Supreme Court, citing deficient jury instructions, reversed Jeffs's convictions and ordered a new trial.
+The court found that the trial judge should have told the jury that Jeffs could not be convicted unless it could be proved that he intended for Elissa's husband to engage in nonconsensual sex with her.
 Elissa subsequently wrote an autobiography on her experiences in the FLDS Church and with Jeffs entitled Stolen Innocence.
 The book was co-authored with former New York Times journalist Lisa Pulitzer.

 Jeffs was also scheduled to be tried in Arizona.
 He had entered a not-guilty plea on February 27, 2008, to sex charges stemming from the arranged marriages of three teenaged girls to older men.
 He was transported to the Mohave County jail to await trial.
 On June 9, 2010, a state judge, at the request of Mohave County prosecutor Matt Smith, dismissed all charges with prejudice.
-Smith said that the Arizona victims no longer wanted to testify and that Jeffs had spent almost two years in jail awaiting more than he would have received had he been convicted.
+Smith said that the Arizona victims no longer wanted to testify and that Jeffs had spent almost two years in jail awaiting trial, more than he would have received had he been convicted.
 Combined with the pending charges against Jeffs in Texas, Smith concluded that "it would be impractical and unnecessary" to try Jeffs in Arizona.
 Jeffs was then returned to Utah; at the time, his appeal of the 2007 conviction was still pending.

 On August 9, 2011, Jeffs was convicted in Texas on two counts of sexual assault of a child and sentenced to life in prison.
-Warren Jeffs, Texas Department of Criminal Justice #01726705, will be eligible for parole on July 22, 2038.
+He will be eligible for parole on July 22, 2038.